NYCPlanning/ae-data-flow/documentation/design.md

    - Tool: pg.js [pg/source-create](../pg/source-create/create.ts)
    - Run from: Data flow runner
    - Run against: Flow database
    - Description: Run sql commands to [create tables](../pg/source-create/borough.sql) that hold data as they are stored in their source files.
+The source tables also create constraints that will check data validity as it is copied into the source tables.
+   If any source tables already existed, drop them before adding them again.

 6) Load source tables with source data
    - Command: `pg:source:load`